rshayer95/rshayer95/README.md

 🛠️ Developer · 🔐 Security Engineer · ⚙️ DevOps Explorer · 🧠 Systems Thinker

-> I build tools that make people more efficient, secure, and future-ready.
+> I build tools that make people and systems more efficient, secure, and future-ready.

 ---